 8.4 WREGIS Subaccount Fees

 BPA shall pay the fees associated with «Customer Name»’s WREGIS subaccount consistent with section 5 of this exhibit.
-BPA shall pass through and «Customer Name» shall reimburse BPA for all other fees associated with «Customer Name»’s WREGIS subaccount including but not limited to any REC Retirement fees. «Customer Name» shall be responsible for all WREGIS fees incurred from the termination of its WREGIS subaccount, and «Customer Name» shall pay all fees associated with establishment of its own WREGIS account.
+BPA shall pass through to «Customer Name» all other fees associated with «Customer Name»’s WREGIS subaccount including but not limited to any REC Retirement fees. «Customer Name» shall pay all WREGIS fees incurred from the termination of its WREGIS subaccount, and «Customer Name» shall pay all fees associated with establishment of its own WREGIS account.

 8.5 Termination of Customer’s WREGIS Subaccount